xdy/twodsix-foundryvtt/docs/docs.md

 Reasonably complete compendiums for Cepheus Faster Than Light exist.

+## Cepheus Atom
+To get the system closer to Cepheus Atom change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings:

+* Choose the CEL difficulty list.
+* Set skills to not use any characteristic for modifiers.
+* Change the initiative formula to just 2d6 (i.e. you need to add the Combat skill yourself after rolling until I or someone else figures out how to do it automatically).
+* Set a natural 2/12 to be considered a failure/success regardless of actual Effect.

+In play, handle the differences to Cepheus Engine as follow:
+* Give every character JOAT-3.
+* Ignore attributes other than END, except under the covers treat STR+DEX as Lifeblood.
+(I.e. the player splits Lifeblood between those two fields so that the the automatic damage code can handle it).
+(I guess 0 in one of them would work, but I'm not sure.)
+* Track Contamination using, say, the PSI attribute field.
+(Or just note it as text in the journal field).
+* Mutations exist in a compendum as items (augmentations).
+Any effects on the character will need to be handled manually.

+Compendiums for items, mutations and robots are included, additionally the various compendiums from Cepheus FTL might be useful.

+## Barbaric!
+To get the system closer to Barbaric! change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings:

+* See Cepheus Atom, above for most needed changes
+* Races and Traits can be handled like Mutations in Cepheus Atom.
+* Set "What effect (if above 0) is required for a throw to be considered a critical success/failure (i.e. be colored green/red)." to 4.
+(Actually only relevant for Spellcasting).

+No compendiums for Barbaric! yet exist, though the ones from Cepheus Atom are somewhat useful, as examples if nothing else.

+## MGT1
+To get the system closer to MGT1 switch to 'Cepheus Engine' in the dropdown near the top of the system settings.

+Compendiums with skills, items, etc cannot be included for licensing reasons, so you have to enter those yourself, except that the various Cepheus Engine compendium are sufficiently close that they should be useful, even though they are note for MTG1.
+(Cepheus Engine is pretty much the Open Gaming License version of MTG1.)

 ## MGT2
 To get the system closer to MGT2 change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings: